RGB-Tools/RGB-Documentation/state-transitions.md

 Assignments are the fundamental constructs that are responsible for the **Seal Definition** operation and the related **Owned State** which such the Seal Definition is bounded to.
 They are the core parts which allows for the **rightful transfer** of some digital property described in the Owned State, to a New Owner identified by the possession of a specific Bitcoin UTXO.
 Assignment can be compared to Outputs of Bitcoin Transaction, but embeds eventually more capabilities and potentialities.

-Each Assignment is composed by the following main components:
+Each Assignment is composed by the following components:
-* The `Type` which is the semantic identifier of the digital property being stored in the Assignment (e.g. the `assetOwner` used in token transfers)
+* The `Assignment_yype` which is the semantic identifier of the digital property being stored in the Assignment (e.g. the `assetOwner` used in token transfers);
-* the `Seal Definition`
+* the `Seal Definition` which is sub-construct containing the reference to the UTXO;
-* The `Owned State`
+* The `Owned State` which specify in which ways the properties associated to the type are modified.

 ##### Revealed / Concealed form

 As a peculiar feature of RGB, both Seal Definition and Owned State can be expressed in a `Revealed` or `Concealed` form.
 This is particularly useful for maintaining high privacy and scalability in both state transition construction and subsequent validation, in a selective way, by the different parties that may be involved in the contract.
 Indeed, the constructs in `Revealed`` form can be used to validate the same data that were inserted in a previous state transition(s) with their hash digest representing the concealed form of the construct.
-In the picture below, all 4 combination of Reveal/Conceal form are shown:
+In the diagram below, all 4 combination of Reveal/Conceal form are shown:

 ![](/img/assignment-reveal-conceal.png)